Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 The different GUI will be as much as possible similar focusing on the https://material.io/ design guidelines.

-Communication between Gui and client logic is EventBased:
+Communication between Gui and client logic is *Event Based*:
     - Html5 Window Events and Javascript for the Broswer Client
     - onCreate(), onStart() methods and Intents between Activities for Android Client.